 He’s also an Elite Lifter who has squatted 1,000 pounds.
 He knows a lot about training, and has a big following.

 His style suits his audience well.
-If that’s your cup of tea, and you’re not easily offended, you should check him out at jimwendler.com because he has a ton of fantastic resources.
+If that’s your cup of tea, and you’re not easily offended, you should check him out because he has a ton of fantastic resources.

-Just because his style and his audience are different from ours, that doesn’t mean his answers are any less relevant.
+Just because his style and audience are different from ours doesn’t mean his answers are any less relevant.

-I’ve taken my favorite 8 of his answers and given a brief explanation of why I think they’re something most people need to hear.
+I’ve taken my favorite 8 of his answers and given an explanation of why I think they’re something we all need to hear.

-Goals are fun.
+Goals are important.
 They’re motivating.
-Adding another 45 pound plate on each side of the barbell for the first time is a rush.
+Adding a 45 pound plate on each side of the barbell is a rush.
 And there’s nothing wrong with wanting to look good at the beach.

 It’s uncomfortable to be challenged, but we need it.
 You know what a life devoid of any challenges is?

-Never experiencing anything beyond what comes natural to you may be easy, but you’re missing out on so much!
+Never experiencing anything beyond what comes naturally may be easy, but you’re missing out on so much!

-Through your workouts you develop grit.
+Through the discipline mentioned in the previous answer, you develop grit.
 You learn how to endure — how to stare a difficult task in the eye and determine that you will get through it and come out stronger on the other side.

-Also, if and when you experience an injury (from an accident, medical condition, etc.), your body will have what it needs to advance recovery.
+Also, if and when you experience a physical setback (injury from an accident, medical condition, etc.) your body will have what it needs to advance recovery.

-I’m not saying if we all just started taking the stairs we’d suddenly be in shape.
-I’m saying if we aren’t intentionally putting significant levels of exercise/activity in our lives, we’ll never come close to making up the difference for all the things we don’t have to do anymore for survival, like chopping wood.
+You have to intentionally put significant levels of exercise in your life, or you’ll never make up the difference for all the things you don’t have to do anymore for survival, like chopping wood.

 Instead of sitting around talking about how you’d like things to be different, or worse yet, sitting around tweeting to everybody how they should be different, get up and do something.

-Exercise won’t solve all the world’s problems, but it will exemplify the real life concept of taking action to make a change.
+Exercise won’t solve all the world’s problems, but it will exemplify the real life principle of taking deliberate, measurable action to make a change.

-Yet there are so many benefits it would take an entire separate article to even scratch the surface.
+Yet there are so many benefits I could write a thousand more blogs on it and barely scratch the surface.

-So maybe the question, “Why train?” should instead be, “Why not?”
+So maybe the question, “Why take exercise seriously?” should instead be, “Why not?”

 I love this for several reasons.